potato-tf/PopExtensionsPlus/CONTRIBUTING.md

 - Use ternaries and lambda functions where appropriate
     - simple yes/no conditional checks, simple functions that return a value and do nothing else, do not look at ExtraTankPath xd
 - format() > string concatenation
+- functions must be declared as `function name( args )`, DO NOT use `name = function( args )` or `name <- function(args)`
+    - This is done for the perf counter.  `name <- function( args )` creates an anonymous function that will just print `<lambda or free run script>`

+## Game events
+- See event_wrapper.nut for an example of how to use the event hooking system

+## Think functions
+- Use `PopExtUtil.AddThink( ent, func )`
+    - This accepts both function string names and actual function references, handles scoping automatically for function references.
+- You should almost never use `_AddThinkToEnt`, this will break other think functions on certain entities if you don't know what you are doing.

+## Cleanup
+- all entity targetnames prefixed with these will be wiped out on wave/mission change:
+    - `__popext`
+    - `extratankpath`
+- See the `teamplay_round_start` event in popextensions_main.nut for dealing with global variable cleanup
+    - You should scope your variables to an existing table where possible instead of adding it to the cleanup array.

+## Performance
+- various strings are cached as constants for performance or ease of writing, notably netprop strings
+- `PopExtUtil.AllNavAreas`, a pre-collected table of all nav areas for nav related code
+- Always use folded constant names and API functions (e.g. SetPropString instead of NetProps.SetPropString)
+    - Every API function that can be folded is already folded, check constants.nut

 ### Single-line control flow:
 - This is fine: